fritzmg/contao-sharebuttons/README.md

 <?php echo $this->sharebuttons; ?>
 ```

-If you use the share buttons in news, it may be useful to define a default value for the selected search buttons (and may be theme).
+Using the share buttons in news articles this way is especially important, if you want to show share buttons in a news list - otherwise the url and title will not be correct (since the share buttons just the the url and title of the current page otherwise).
+If you use the share buttons in news this way, it may be useful to define a default value for the selected search buttons (and may be theme).
 You can do this via the `dcaconfig.php` like so:

 ```php
 // this pre-selects the Facebook, Twitter and Google+ share button